Here’s what you need to know:

 - Daily temperature checks and health self-screenings are required for all students and employees.

-- To monitor the prevalence of the virus on campus and identify asymptomatic students who may need diagnostic testing, the university conducts periodic wastewater testing and community saliva testing of students living on campus.
+- To monitor the prevalence of the virus on campus and identify asymptomatic students who may need diagnostic testing, the university conducts community saliva testing of students living on campus.

 - The Student Health Center provides diagnostic testing for symptomatic students, asymptomatic students who are close contacts of individuals diagnosed with COVID-19, and students identified in positive pools through the saliva testing program.